sourcegraph/cody/e2e/README.md

 - Add web app to view and analyze the test results.
 - Add 100+ test cases.
-- Add support for non-chat recipes.
+- Add support for non-chat commands.

 ## Running the suite